Three people and dog walk away from Kaimanawa Ranges plane crash

-Three people and a dog survived an aeroplane crash in poor conditions near the summit of the Desert Road last Monday night.
+Three people and a dog survived a plane crash in poor conditions near the summit of the Desert Road last Monday night.

 Constable Jeremy Poynter of Turangi Police said the private plane crashed at about 5.15pm in bush about 6km south of the NZ Army training zone, and police were alerted at about 5.40pm.